January 8th 2019

 5. Eat magnesium-rich foods

-When it comes to minerals that are worth their weight in gold, magnesium is one of the few that pretty much every nutrition expert we’ve spoken to has highlighted as being pivotal in boosting overall health and wellbeing - especially in times of high stress.
+Magnesium is one of the few nutrients that pretty much every nutrition expert we’ve spoken to has highlighted as being pivotal in boosting overall health and wellbeing - especially in times of high stress.
 “Magnesium is needed for energy production and for our adrenal hormones and is quickly used up when we are stressed,” explains Henrietta.
-“Lack of sleep is also a ‘stressor’ and magnesium can support a good night’s sleep.
+“Lack of sleep is also a ‘stressor’ and magnesium can help increase it.
 The best examples are nuts and seeds (especially pumpkin seeds and hemp seeds; and hemp protein powder), buckwheat groats or flour (buckwheat is actually a seed and not related to wheat), greens such as spinach and kale and also, fish and seafood.
 You can also top up your levels with a supplement.
 If you are not sleeping well, taking the magnesium before you go to bed can be supportive.
 I use Food-Grown® Magnesium with great success.”

-In order to really put a stop to unhealthy worrying patterns, becoming more conscious of how we react to stressful situations could be valuable in providing the tools needed to recognise and remedy them.
-“The way to return to a healthy weight is to understand what is causing the worries and focusing on being in a happy mindset by creating balance in your life,” says Jess Schuring.
-“Breaking the routine you're stuck in and making conscious and new choices that may feel counterproductive and uncomfortable at first will have long lasting effects on the way you feel and the way you look.”
+“The way to return to a healthy weight is to understand what is causing the worries and focussing on being in a happy mindset by creating balance in your life,” says Jess Schuring.
+“Breaking the routine you're stuck in and making conscious and new choices that may feel counterproductive and uncomfortable at first will have long-lasting effects on the way you feel and the way you look.”

 How do we begin?
 “Slowing down in general (stop saying yes to everything) is a good start,” says Jess.
 “As is learning to listen internally to your body, tapping into how you actually feel, (sad?
 Happy?
 Stressed?
 Tired?
 Overwhelmed?) and making choices/creating new routines accordingly that help you to find your way back to a balanced, happy way of life.”